J Hus: 2019–present: Big Conspiracy and Beautiful and Brutal Yard

 Hours after his release from prison in April 2019, he made a surprise appearance on stage at Drake's concert at the O2 Arena in London.
 In November he released the single "Must Be".
 He then released the singles "No Denying" and "Repeat".
 In December 2019, J Hus announced he will no longer tour for "the next 3/4 years, maybe more".
 He also stated that following his next album, he would have no more features but that he wanted to work with Burna Boy and 21 Savage.
 J Hus' second album Big Conspiracy was released in January 2020, and became his first number-one album.

 In July 2022, he was featured on Burna Boy's song "Cloak & Dagger" off his album Love, Damini.
 In May 2023, he released his first song as a lead artist since 2020 with "It's Crazy".
 He followed this up in June with the single "Who Told You" with Drake, which peaked at number two on the UK Singles Chart.
 On 29 June, he announced his third album Beautiful and Brutal Yard and its release date of 14 July with a trailer narrated by Idris Elba.
 A day before the album's release, he released the single "Militerian" with Naira Marley.
 Beautiful and Brutal Yard debuted at number-one on the UK Albums Chart, becoming his second chart-topper.

+On 26 June 2025, it was announced that Jallow had officially left Black Butter Records to found his own label, Militér Music, in a partnership with independent record label and music distributor, Empire.
 In July 2025, J Hus featured as a surprise guest at Wireless Festival alongside Drake.
+On 29 July, it was announced that Jallow signed a global publishing deal with Concord Music Publishing for all of his future releases and copyrights worldwide.
+On 12 December 2025, he released Half Clip, a three song EP featuring guest apperences from Skepta and Seyi Vibez.

 Personal life

 He is a supporter of Arsenal F.C.

-He also has a child, not much is known about the child however.